Cybersecurity Training: Learn how to get started in Seneca without student loans and no prior experience.

 • Record all classes, so you can easily go back later.

 • There should be labs so you can get hands-on practice.
-The more you practice the labs, you’ll be able to better understand and remember the concepts.
+Labs should be done as often as possible to help you remember and understand the concepts.

 • You should have practice exams to ensure that you are fully prepared for the exam.
 You should have the opportunity to study with your instructor for the exam.

-• Instructors should be available for additional questions if necessary.
+• Instructors should be available to answer additional questions as needed.

 Degree vs Certifications

-How to get the cybersecurity training that you need in just 5 weeks.
-The Cybersecurity IT Professional program
+How to get the cybersecurity training you need in 5 weeks-The Cybersecurity IT Professional program

 Overview